 “If there was, why did I decide not to consult with the more knowledgeable resource?”

 Initially, the conversation went reasonably well as he could not find fault with my decision-making process in deciding to do the work today and not delay.
-However as we continued, it was clear that in my youthful desire to prove myself to those around me, it was my pride that kept me from calling the regional VP for guidance before I shut off the power.
-Had I called him before I shut power off instead of after, it likely would have saved the production, related costs, and disappointed children of our staff since he knew another way to bypass the power to the heat exchanger that would not have required “guessing” that we had the right breaker.
+However, as we continued, it was clear that in my youthful desire to prove myself to those around me, it was my pride that kept me from calling the regional VP for guidance before I shut off the power.
+Had I called him before I shut the power off instead of after, it likely would have saved the production, related costs, and disappointed children of our staff since he knew another way to bypass the power to the heat exchanger that would not have required “guessing” that we had the right breaker.

-Then he asked me to tell him the lessons I had learned.
+Then he asked me to tell him about the lessons I had learned.
 I asked him why he would not fire me on the spot.
 He explained that if he fired me, then he would have to leave his family and travel to the plant to start it back up and then said something to me that I will never forget, “I always support my best people as they learn through their mistakes.”
 He asked me to call him every four hours until we had the production back up.
 Before he hung up he said, “Have a nice Christmas.”

 It took us 38 hours to restart the plant and get production flowing again.
 I left the plant at 4 a.m. the day after Christmas.
-But among the lessons I learned that day were (1) always let people know their value to the organization and to you; (2) even our best people will make mistakes and sometimes they are costly.
-And (3) even if sometimes expensive, in the long run it is worth the investment to work with our best people to help them learn through their mistakes and help them find ways to deal with the fallout of their mistakes so they can learn how to avoid making the same mistakes again.
+But among the lessons I learned that day was (1) always let people know their value to the organization and to you; (2) even our best people will make mistakes and sometimes they are costly.
+And (3) even if sometimes expensive, in the long run, it is worth the investment to work with our best people to help them learn through their mistakes and help them find ways to deal with the fallout of their mistakes so they can learn how to avoid making the same mistakes again.